asvirdi/ML-workshop-ali/labs/lab 0.md

 * Run `python3 --version`.
 If python 3 is configured, you will get the version number.
 If you get an error, then follow the steps below to download Python

 #### On Windows
 * Run `python --version`.
-If python 3 is properly configured and add to your `PATH` variable, then you will get the version number.
+If python 3 is properly configured and added to your `PATH` variable, then you will get the version number.
 Otherwise, follow the steps below to download Python

 Go to https://www.python.org/downloads/ and download Python 3.7.x (preferred)